klahnakoski/mo-threads/README.md

 ## Module `threads`

-The main distinction between this library and Python's is:
+The main benefits over Python's threading library is:

 1. **Multi-threaded queues do not use serialization** - Serialization is great in the general case, where you may also be communicating between